rabindratamang/covid-19-stat/README.md

    />
 </p>

-[The Covid Tracker API](https://github.com/mathdroid/covid-19-api) was used for the data source
+[mathdroid covid-19-api](https://github.com/mathdroid/covid-19-api) was used for the data source

 ## Development